For news alerts, updates on the Fall 2022 Quarter, and the current COVID-19 policies, go here.

 Prerequisite: DIGI 2150

 This is an advanced class in portfolio development.
 Students design, produce, and gain experience presenting their work in a professional working environment.
 They also write a comprehensive resume and present their portfolios before the class.
-Prerequisites: DIGI 2100, DIGI 2580
+Prerequisite: DIGI 2580

 In this process-oriented course, students combine deep, disciplined research with careful writing and revision to produce a thoughtful, creative, and personally meaningful research essay.
 They learn to formulate focused research questions, identify and investigate credible sources, and synthesize expert opinion with their own insight in support of a clearly defined, complex thesis.
 The emphasis is on curiosity, exploration, and discovery.
 As part of the process, students also gain confidence and competency in two primary areas of written expression: organization and mechanics.